george-hawkins/mjx-donkey-car/README.md

 * [ACHS-7121 -/+10A current sensor](https://eckstein-shop.de/Pololu-ACHS-7121-Current-Sensor-Carrier-10A-to-10A)
 * [U3V40F12 12V step-up voltage regulator](https://eckstein-shop.de/Pololu-12V-Step-Up-Voltage-Regulator-U3V40F12-Boost-Switching-Regulator)

 Note: MJX recently released the 1/14 scale H14BM that comes with 3S batteries so, avoiding the need for a step-up regulator.
-MJX's product range is very opaque, what's the difference between the H14BM and the 14210 - I asked about this in the comments section [here](https://www.quadifyrc.com/rccarreviews/mjx-hyper-go-14210-brushless-rc-truck-review-my-favourite-offroad-rc-2023).
+MJX's product range is very opaque, what's the difference between the H14BM and the 14210 - I asked about this in the comments section [here](https://www.quadifyrc.com/rccarreviews/mjx-hyper-go-14210-brushless-rc-truck-review-my-favourite-offroad-rc-2023). **Update:**

+> It seems there are some genuine differences between the 14210 and the H14BM - the two are compared in this video from Hype RC: https://www.youtube.com/watch?v=O0G5wV3jnh0
+> Basically, it seems to boil down to the H14BM having upgraded telescopic drive shafts and all-steel differentials (and for some reason a switch from LiPo to Li-Ion).
+The drive shaft and diff change is available as an upgrade combo from various stores, e.g.: https://www.seriousrc.co.uk/products/mjx-hyper-go-14210-h14bm-upgrade-kit-drive-shafts-differential

 ### WeAct step-down modules